maheshmistry/MSRRefactoringGraphThreatToValidatity/README.md

 C++:

 ![alt text](https://github.com/maheshmistry/MSRRefactoringGraphThreatToValidatity/blob/main/data/cpp-rq-3.png?raw=true)

+We have noticed something strange, as seen in project tables above C++ projects have alot more commits than Java projects but no. of vertices and edges are really low in C++ projects.
+We think this is because RefDiff is not able to work very well with C++ as it is able to work with Java projects.
+This explanation makes more sense in second research question where we see inspite of having 3500+ commits for every project even close to 10000 in one of them. commits recorded in refactoring are really low.

+Second major find can be seen in Research question 3 where, we can that C++ projects are having longer gaps between commits 2500+ days in some of them where Java projects have close 1500 days as maximum gap of commits.

 ### Process
 We changed code to use general languages to process but we kept process almost as same as Baseline.